Charan071/About-me/README.md

 # Hi there, I'm Charan Naik 👋

-🎓 Graduate in Information Science Engineering @ Visvesvaraya Technological University
+🎓 Bachelor’s Degree in Information Science and Engineering from Visvesvaraya Technological University
 📊 Business Analyst @ Aimerz.ai
 💡 Passionate about Data Analytics, Automation, and Problem Solving
 📍 Bengaluru, India